 Skrei season: Arctic cod from the Lofoten Islands.
 Look out for this much prised delicacy on restaurant menus between January and March.

-Stavanger Wine Festival: Now in its 16th year, this festival brings international wine and food experts to Stavanger's Jæren district for 3 days of events.
-Stavanger Wine Festival takes place 2-5 April (in Norwegin Norwegian only).
+Stavanger Wine Festival: Now in its 17th year, this festival brings international wine and food experts to Stavanger's Jæren district for 3 days of events.
+Stavanger Wine Festival takes place 15-18 April (in Norwegian only).

-Cherry Festival: Sweet cherry bonanza in Hardanger, Jun.
+Cherry Festival: Sweet cherry bonanza in Hardanger, in June.

-Codstock 2014: Blues festival against the backdrop of a picturesque fishing village with some great seafood restaurants.
-Codstock takes place in Henningsvær, Lofoten on 6 & 7 June. (in Norwegian only).
+Codstock 2015: Blues festival against the backdrop of a picturesque fishing village with some great seafood restaurants.
+Codstock takes place in Henningsvær in Lofoten 22-24 May 2015 (in Norwegian only).

-Gladmat Festival: Norway’s largest food festival, with over 250,000 visitors each year celebrating local and international food cultures.
-Gladmat takes place in Stavanger, 23-26 Jul. (in Norwegian only).
+Gladmat Festival: Norway's largest food festival, with over 250,000 visitors each year celebrating local and international food cultures.
+Gladmat takes place in Stavanger, 22-25 July 2015.

-Julebord: Restaurants throughout Norway serve traditional Norwegian Christmas fare (late Nov-Dec).
+Julebord: Restaurants throughout Norway serve traditional Norwegian Christmas fare (late November-December).